 We will introduce a case study early in the semester.
 Your team will analyze the situation the case presents using the tools and techniques we introduce throughout the semester.
 You will then, as a team, construct a prototype of your proposed solution using Justinmind and you will present your solution to the client.

 We will evaluate the following when reviewing your team’s project.
-For each criteria we will decide whether your efforts exceed expectations, meet them or fail to meet them.
+For each of the criteria we will decide whether your efforts exceed expectations, meet them or fail to meet them.